-These changes affect buses in the area from New Lynn across to Panmure, Glen Innes and St Heliers, and from Onehunga to the city centre.
+These changes affect bus services in the area from New Lynn across to Panmure, Glen Innes, and St Heliers, and from Onehunga to the city centre.

 Public consultation on the proposed new bus network for central Auckland was open from 1 October to 14 December 2015.

 There were 3743 individual pieces of feedback, this included individual feedback forms and freeform submissions from key stakeholders.
 More than 600 comments from the online discussion forum and other online channels were included in the analysis.

 The final network has been designed as a result of this feedback along with practical and budgetary constraints.